 The context, models, trends, opportunities, and challenges associated with social entrepreneurship focus on areas of public concern such as economic development, education, community welfare, and healthcare.
 These issues are examined using case studies, group projects, and experiential learning.
-Emphasis is on how entrepreneurship is combined with the tools of business to create effective responses to social needs and inovative solutions to social problems.
-Prerequisite: BSAD 356.
+Emphasis is on how entrepreneurship is combined with the tools of business to create effective responses to social needs and innovative solutions to social problems.
+Prerequisite: third or fourth year status.
 Three credits.

-458 Research Project: Enterprise Development
+Research Project: Enterprise Development

 Students in the enterprise development major are required to complete a fieldbased project.
-This project may be completed for or with a community-based economic development organization or as the implementation of a new venture business plan.
+This project may be completed for or with a community-based economic development organization, a small business or as the implementation of a new venture business plan.
 Approved projects may be completed either during the summer after third year or during the fourth year.
 Restricted to enterprise development majors; equivalent to BSAD 492 for other majors.
 Three credits.